Animal Management courses

 After the Animal Care Level 2 course you’ll be well equipped to work in the animal care industry in retail, catteries and kennels.
 You can improve your prospects of gaining higher-level work by progressing to the Level 3 qualification in animal management or horse management.

-Four GCSEs at grade 3/D and above or a Level 1 qualification.
+Five GCSEs at grade 2 and above with at least two at grade 4 or a Level 1 qualification.

 Occupations related to Animal Care, BTEC Diploma

 Veterinarians diagnose and treat animal injuries, diseases and disorders, and advise on preventative action.
 They may work in practices, specialising according to their location in either a rural or urban area, or in the public sector or associated industries such as pharmaceuticals, food production or drug regulation.